SELab-2/OSOC-3/files/user_manual.md

 A skill contains a number of slots where students can be placed in to fulfill that skill for that project.

-To add a new skill requirement to a project, click on the **Add new skill** button on the botton of the "Project page".
+To add a new skill requirement to a project, click on the **Add new skill** button on the bottom of the "Project page".

 ### Removing a skill from a project (Admin-only)